evilstickman/stripe-example/README.md

 From this point, we only have a few steps left before we can complete our Stripe integration.
 Review the following code and copy it into your app in order to get your Backand app talking to Stripe.

-#### Update publish key
+#### Update your publishable key

 In the file **client/src/app/app.js**, update your publishable Stripe key.
-You can copy it from your Stripe dashboard at https://dashboard.stripe.com/account/apikeys, or you can use Backand's test account in the code below.
+You can copy it from your Stripe dashboard at https://dashboard.stripe.com/account/apikeys, or you can use Backand's test account key in the code below.
 The resulting code will look like the following:

 ```javascript
   .config(function (stripeProvider) {